July 23, 2024

 You can say, “Blonde on Blonde and the touring life were too crazy, so he went rustic.”
 Okay, but if we’re talking lyrics, then Lost on the River is the rustic album, and if we're talking music, the Basement Tapes came first.
 You could counter, “Well, Dylan didn’t record Lost on the River, and he didn’t release the Basement Tapes.
 So JWH was the official start of his second folksy era.”
 Fair enough, but after JWH came a year and a half of silence, and while Nashville Skyline obviously grew out of the last two JWH tracks, neither it nor 1970’s Self Portrait and New Morning really feel like follow-ups.

 John Wesley Harding just sort of sits there, like a dragon on top of but not exactly guarding its treasure horde.
 It sits and watches you, and if you approach, it might give a warning sniff, but won’t bite your head off.
 It won’t allow you to make off with any riches either.
-Or maybe it would, but you’d never think to try, because that stare freezes you where you stand.
+Or maybe it would, but you’d never think to try, because that stare freezes you to the spot.
 You and the dragon watch each other in silence.
 And finally you turn around and leave, climbing back up the tunnel toward daylight.

-You bring the memory of the cave and its treasure with you, if not the treasure itself.
+You bring the memory of the cave and its treasure with you.
 Then you become a metalworker so that you can create swords and pendants and necklaces yourself, and what you make is beautiful.
 But it's earthly, or downright ordinary, compared with what inspired it.

 In other words, another strange aspect of John Wesley Harding, which I don't think applies to Night Terrors, or Peace Trail, or Finally Free, but which does (or might) apply to another weird album Dylan made twenty-three years later, called Under the Red Sky — another strange aspect of John Wesley Harding is that it proved to be ridiculously fertile ground for cover versions.